francescosandri/MSCatalogLTS/README.md

 ## Update-MSCatalogUpdate

 The Update-MSCatalogUpdate function writes the outcome of command Get-MSCatalogUpdate to a specific folder.
-The format is the XML used by OSD module
+The format is the JSON used by OSD module

 ```powershell
 Update-MSCatalogUpdate
 -Path                  Specify the path where to save manifests
 -ExcludeSuperseded     Exclude superseded updates
 ```
+## Clean-OSDDownloadedUpdate

+The Clean-OSDDownloadedUpdate function clean OSD downloaded updates folder.
+The function gets JSON manifest files from the current directory

 ## Example

 In this example only cumulative updates for Windows 11 25H2 x64 non-superseded manifests are saved in the OSD cache folder